The Millenial Man. The vast kingdom of Babylon was opulent and prosperous, yet Nebuchadnezzar the king stirred in his royal bed.

 "Abraham, ...
 Take now thy son, thine only son Isaac, whom thou lovest, and get thee into the land of Moriah and offer him there for a burnt offering upon one of the mountains which I will tell thee of. " Genesis 22:1, 2.
+Abraham began to tremble when he considered the staggering consequences of this command.
 The Law of the King.
 After Darius, king of the Medes and Persians, had conquered Babylon, he executed all Babylonian government officials, except one.

 During this meeting, Moses and Aaron encouraged the people to consecrate themselves to the Lord and told them God was about to deliver them from slavery with a mighty hand.
 The Israelites had been laboring seven days a week to maintain their heavy workload for the Egyptians.
 But after this meeting with Moses, they apparently decided to begin resting again every seventh day.
 This is why the furious Pharaoh later said to Moses and Aaron: "Ye make them rest from their burdens. " The Glorious Kingdom.
 After Solomon was established as the new king of Israel, the Lord appeared to him in a dream and said, "Ask what I shall give thee.

 " 1 Kings 3:5.
 The young king could have requested money, fame, or long life, but he didn't.
 Instead, he asked for wisdom to justly govern God's people.
 In answer to that humble and heartfelt prayer, the Lord gave Solomon tremendous wisdom and perception surpassing every other human.
-On top of that, God also blessed him with fame, riches, and long life.
-During Solomon's reign, Israel enjoyed unparalleled peace and prosperity.
 The Witch of Endor.
 King Saul was at his wit's end and trembling with fear.